thesstefan/bishop_prml/README.md

 1. [x] Chapter 1 - Introduction: done, except exercises using Calculus of Variations (check later)
 2. [x] Chapter 2 - Probability Distributions: already done most exercises, but only some of them are written in the manual (complete later)
 3. [x] Chapter 3 - Linear Models for Regression: done
-4. [x] Chapter 4 - Linear Classification Models for Classification: almost done
+4. [x] Chapter 4 - Linear Classification Models for Classification: done
+5. [x] Chapter 5 - Neural Networks: done